jacob-macleod/Shelly-Terminal-Shell/README.md

 <br>You will need to make sure you have the correct indentation on these lines!
 <br>Replace the file paths to the pluginns in shellyRC.txt with the absolute file paths, and please open an issue if there are any problems with this!

+## Adding aliases
+Shelly has support for aliases!
+To use this, add at least one line in shellyRC.txt containing `%"alias_name"="alias_command"`.
+Please open an issue if there are any problems!

 ## Contribution:
 We would love any contributors!
 The issues labeled 'good first issue' are good things to contribute towards.